krangelov/daison/doc/tutorial.md

 ```haskell
 select :: QueryMonad m => Query a -> m [a]
 ```
 Its only argument is a query which often is written as a monad comprehension.
-Note that the functon is overloaded over the return monad which allows us to use `select` either on the top-level within a transaction or nested inside another query.
+Note that the functon is overloaded over the return monad which allows us to use `select` both on the top-level within a transaction as well as nested inside another query.

 #### Queries